nayema/shnoodo/README.md

 # shnoodo
-A simple to-do app developed with node.js and express.js.
+A simple to-do app developed with React and Redux.